schliebe/CS-Replay-Editor/README.md

 You can edit existing replays, which are saved as a pair of .replay and .header files.
 It is only possible to make cosmetic changes.

-The editor is working for the current Early Access version `v.0.4.0`.
+The editor is working for the current game version `v.1.1.0`.

 ### What you can change
 - Names of drivers\